Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/tests/perfstress_tests/README.md

 ## Test commands

-When `azure-devtools` is installed, you will have access to the `perfstress` command line tool, which will scan the current module for runable perf tests.
+Once `azure-devtools` is installed, you will have access to the `perfstress` command line tool, which will scan the current module for runable perf tests.
 Only a specific test can be run at a time (i.e. there is no "run all" feature).

 ```cmd
 (env) ~/azure-ai-formrecognizer> cd tests/perfstress_tests/